 The knowledge gaps accompanying the assessments include the following:

-• Assessments represent a small proportion of the overall UK coastline with Water Framework Directive classifications provided for 8 out of 475 coastal water bodies.
+• Assessments represent a small proportion of the overall UK coastline with WER classifications provided for 8 out of 467 coastal water bodies.

-• Water Framework Directive seagrass classifications were not undertaken for Scotland during the period 2009 to 2015.
+• WER seagrass classifications were not undertaken for Scotland for 2015-2021.

 • Comprehensive Available Intertidal Habitat data for seagrass is not yet available.
-This will be made available for the next assessment cycle.
+This is to be made available for the next assessment cycle.

-• Water Framework Directive monitoring and assessment methods for sub-tidal seagrass communities are proposed for development in 2017.
+• WER monitoring and assessment methods for sub-tidal seagrass communities are in development.
+These may be incorporated into subsequent WER and UK Marine Strategy assessments.

 • Subtidal taxa observed at extreme low water are occasionally included, potentially elevating species richness.

-• The assessments do not include non-Water Framework Directive classification data and exclude additional relevant data such as seagrass condition assessments and monitoring for Marine Protected Areas undertaken by the UK Conservation Agencies.
+• The assessments do not include non-WER classification data and excludes additional relevant data such as seagrass condition assessments and monitoring for Marine Protected Areas undertaken by the UK Conservation Agencies.

 References